9 Simple Habits to Help You Feel Less Stressed as a Mom

 Prioritize your time

 When you are in a busy season of life and feeling overwhelmed, choose what is important to accomplish each day.
 Try writing down 3 things that must happen and then several other things that you’d like to happen.
-Spend less time on your phone and more time reconnecting with your children.
+Spend less time on social media and more time reconnecting with your children.
 Let some things that aren’t crucial slide until you’re feeling less overwhelmed.

 Success Can Happen